Ross65536/LTW/README.md

 * ./install.sh

-to install a clean project.
+to install an empty website.

 * ./test_install.sh

-to install a clean project with a few test users already inserted in the database.
+to install a website with a few test users already inserted in the database.

 ### Test users